bstee615/SF110-scripts/README.md

 # Download new versions of junit, hamcrest, and evosuite to lib/
 bash download_libs.sh

+# Drop into shell inside Docker container
+bash docker_run.sh

 # Start JDK docker container with `bash run.sh`, then enter shell with `docker exec -it sf110 bash`
 # Inside docker container now...
-cd /workspace
-apt update -y; apt install -y ant python3 python3-pip; pip install lxml pandas python3 format.py       # Format the XMLs (should already be formatted in this repo) python3 fix.py          # Fix the build.xmls by adding paths to the correct libraries python3 generate_run.py # Run EvoSuite on all programs/classes; should take a long time python3 print_item.py   # Print the results
+python3 format.py       # Format all the build.xml files (should already be formatted in this repo) python3 fix.py          # Fix all the build.xml files by adding paths to the correct libraries (should already be applied to this repo) python3 generate_run.py # Run EvoSuite on all programs/classes; should take a long time! python3 print_item.py   # Print the results
 ```